 The First Torch Relay

 The first Olympic torch that traveled to all five continents was the torch for the Athens Olympics in 2004.
 See more about the torch relay transportation.
-There is also more about the torch relays for 2000, 2012, 2016 and the Tokyo 2020 Torch Relay.
+There is also more about the torch relays for 2000, 2012, 2016, 2020 and the Paris 2024 Torch Relay.